-A few weeks ago we let you know what a SWOT analysis was in general and why it’s important.
+A while ago we let you know what a SWOT analysis was in general and why it’s important.
 Last week we talked about the first half of your SWOT, the internals.
 This week we’re going to tackle the externals of your analysis; opportunities and threats.

 The reason these are considered external is because they’re things that are beyond the control of you and your business.
 They’re most affected by current events in politics and economics.
 As well as by spending patterns that have to do with trends.
 Externals are real things you have to take as they come because we rarely know what will happen next in the world and how it’ll affect people’s spending.
 Your externals are just as important as your internals but in a different way.

 What may represent opportunities with respect to one objective may be threats (outside influences) for another objective so it’s important to know you’re objective before you set out to do your analysis.

 Your opportunities are the things going on in your market that just happen to give you a competitive edge.
 For example, maybe you’ve been doing workshops since your business’s inception but were looking for a way to scale.
 COVID hitting is an opportunity because now workshops in person aren’t so feasible.
 It’s the best time to record and start online workshops instead.
 Here are some questions you can ask yourself:

 - What changes are going on in the world today ?